piroor/popupalt/migration-story.md

     + [content_scripts]
         + content.js (moved and migrated from content-utils.js)

-[My frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) was designed to work in the content process, with special permissions to use XPCOM.
+And I still had to isolate [my frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) from XPCOM.

-The script touched to `nsIPrefBranch` and some XPCOM components via XPConnect, so they were temporarily commented out.
+ * The script touched to `nsIPrefBranch` and some XPCOM components via XPConnect, so they were temporarily commented out.
-User preferences were not available and only default configurations were there as fixed values.
+ * User preferences were not available and only default configurations were there as fixed values.
-Moreover, some constant properties accessed like `Ci.nsIDOMNode.ELEMENT_NODE` had to be replaced as `Node.ELEMENT_NODE`.
+ * Some constant properties accessed like `Ci.nsIDOMNode.ELEMENT_NODE` had to be replaced as `Node.ELEMENT_NODE`.
-The listener for `mousemove` events from web pages was attached to the global namespace for a frame script, but it was re-attached to the `document` itself of an web page, because the script was now executed on web pages directly.
+ * The listener for `mousemove` events from webpages was attached to the global namespace for a frame script, but it was re-attached to the `document` itself of each webpage, because the script was now executed on each webpage directly.

 ## Step 4: Localization